cbayly/reading-app/ai-dev-tasks/Tasks/parent-sign-up-flow/prd-parent-signup-flow.md

 ### Student Setup
 13. The system must guide parents to add at least one child after successful account creation
-14. The system must display student setup form with fields: Child's Name (required), Age (optional), Grade Level (required), Interests (optional, multi-select or text)
+14. The system must display student setup form with fields: Child's Name (required), Birthday (required), Grade Level (required), Interests (required, multi-select or text)
-15. The system must require Grade Level selection from grades 3-7
+15. The system must require Grade Level selection from grades 1-12
 16. The system must create Student record linked to Parent.id in database
 17. The system must store interests as an array in the Student table
 18. The system must provide "Add Another Child" option allowing unlimited student additions